+Principal amounts.
 Payment of principal on the Notes to a legal entity is not subject to taxation in Bulgaria.

-Interest on the Notes and capital gains realised from the sale or exchange of Notes received by a legal entity which is a Bulgarian tax resident or which is a non-Bulgarian tax resident acting through a permanent establishment in Bulgaria is included in the corporate income taxable base of the recipient and is subject to corporate income tax in Bulgaria at the rate of 10 per cent.
+Interest on Notes admitted to trading on a regulated market.
+Interest on the Notes received by a legal entity, which is a Bulgarian tax resident or which is a non-Bulgarian tax resident acting through a permanent establishment in Bulgaria is included in the corporate income taxable base of the recipient and is subject to corporate income tax in Bulgaria at the rate of 10 per cent.
+Interest on the Notes received by a legal entity, which is a non-Bulgarian tax resident (unless acting through a permanent establishment), irrespective of the place where it is established for tax purposes, is exempt from taxation in Bulgaria.

-Insofar as the Notes are admitted to trading on a Regulated Market, interest on the Notes received by a legal entity, which is a non-Bulgarian tax resident, is exempt from taxation in Bulgaria.
-To the extent the Notes are not admitted to trading on a Regulated Market, interest on the Notes received by a legal entity which is a non-Bulgarian tax resident, is subject to a one time withholding tax in Bulgaria at the rate of 10 per cent., unless treaty relief applies.
+Interest on Notes not admitted to trading on a Regulated Market.
+Interest on the Notes received by a legal entity, which is a Bulgarian tax resident or which is a non-Bulgarian tax resident acting through a permanent establishment in Bulgaria is included in the corporate income taxable base of the recipient and is subject to corporate income tax in Bulgaria at the rate of 10 per cent.
+Interest on the Notes received by a legal entity which is a non-Bulgarian tax resident (unless acting through a permanent establishment), irrespective of the place where it is established for tax purposes, is subject to a one time withholding tax in Bulgaria at the rate of 10 per cent., unless treaty relief applies.